Happy Valley, Hong Kong: Education

 Happy Valley is in Primary One Admission (POA) School Net 12.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Hennessy Road Government Primary School and Sir Ellis Kadoorie (Sookunpo) Primary School.

 Happy Valley is home to a number of prestigious institutions, international schools, and special education.

 Located on Blue Pool Road, Marymount Secondary School is a prestigious all-girls Roman Catholic Secondary School.
 The school is academically rigorous and students are known for excellence in open examinations, especially for the English Language.
 Its affiliated primary school Marymount Primary School is adjacent to the secondary school.

 Located on Ventris Road, St. Paul's Secondary School is a prestigious Anglo-Chinese all-girls Roman Catholic secondary school.
 The school is renowned for its outstanding basketball team.
 Its affiliated primary school St. Paul's Primary Catholic School is adjacent to the secondary school.

 Located on Blue Pool Road, the Lycée Français International Victor Segalen, the French international school, maintains its Blue Pool Road campus, housing the administration and secondary school section, in Happy Valley.

 Located on Blue Pool Road, the Hong Kong Japanese School's Happy Valley Campus is in the community.
 The Happy Valley campus houses the primary education section, and in April 2018 the junior high school section moved there too.

-Located on Blue Pool Road, Hong Chi Lions Morninghill School offers special education for children with mild intellectual disability.
+Located on Blue Pool Road, Hong Chi Lions Morninghill School offers special education for children with mild intellectual disabilities.

+Hong Kong Public Libraries operates the Wong Nai Chung Public Library in the Wong Nai Chung Municipal Services Building.

 Transport

 Hong Kong Tramways extended their network into Happy Valley in 1922, and the community has been served by the trams ever since.
 The extension has one terminus.

 Residents can access the Causeway Bay MTR station via minibuses or trams.

 Aberdeen Tunnel, Wong Nai Chung Road and Canal Road Flyover also serve as the major thoroughfares in Happy Valley.

 Happy Valley has three bus terminals, of which two are located above Happy Valley on Tai Hang Road and Stubbs Road and one on Wong Nai Chung Road.
 The terminus furthest up the hill serves bus route No. 8X that goes to Island Resort, Siu Sai Wan.

-The upper terminus (also on the hill) serves one of Hong Kong's oldest bus routes (No. 1) which spans from Green Lane of Happy Valley to Central; it now terminates at Felix Villas in Mount Davis, Hong Kong.
+The upper terminus (also on the hill) serves one of Hong Kong's oldest bus routes (No. 1) which spans from Green Lane of Happy Valley to Central.

 The lower bus terminus serves bus route No. 117, going to Sham Shui Po.